Our values

 alle kunst haben lenge und masse.

-Throughout the fencing sources, there are many references to chivalry and chivalric ideals.
-They are part of a martial culture that is aimed at guiding those who train for combat towards a moral path.
-We see these ideals as a practical approach to life and training even today.
+The path of Chivalry in history meant that you were part of a warrior elite, and that’s not applicable for most of us today.
+But in the guild, we still see these ideals as a practical approach to life and training.
 This entails embracing hardships and challenges as a means to become stronger, better and more useful to others.
 Resilience and determination are key elements for both fencer development and for being a dependable individual for society, friends and family.
+If nothing else, the chivalric ideal can be a source of inspiration for all of us to better ourselves.

 Each guild member is expected to strive to embody these ideals, including values associated with learning how to fence, as promoted in the original sources and historical guild bylaws.
 The guild places a significant portion of responsibility on the members in the pursuit of their own development.
 We do not expect perfection–as we understand that no man is perfect–but for our members to approach their own shortcomings with humility and make it a note of honour to strive towards bettering themselves.
+It should be noted, that we do not require any participants in the guild to hold any specific religious beliefs.

 13th century knight fighting the seven deadly sins.
 From the Summa Vitiorum or ”Treatise on the Vices” by William Peraldus.